-I loved Sunil Kumar’s article on two non-descript sufi shrines in south Delhi, which were made prominent again by enterprising individuals and how the character of the two places changed from being spiritual and secular to deeply religious in a period of less than two decades.
+I loved Sunil Kumar’s article on two non-descript Sufi shrines in south Delhi, which were made prominent again by enterprising individuals.
+And how the character of the two places changed from being spiritual and secular to deeply religious in a period of less than two decades.
 It is a personal journey of the author who observed and studied the two places along with his students and documented the change as it happened.
-This piece will give you lot of insights into how India is moving towards a religious identity and one of the routes is by re-claiming the lost signs and rejuvenating them.
+This piece will give you lot of insights into how India is moving towards a religious identity.
+And one of the routes is by reclaiming the lost signs and rejuvenating them.

-Sohail Hashmi’s take on the language of Delhi is interesting because you would always yourself at loss when you have to answer what is the native language of Delhi.
-It is through this reading that I came to know how Urdu originated as a language in the army camps of Delhi and that it was originally called Hindavi.
-He quotes examples from literature where poets and authors have used many dialects as we know them today into their writing indicating that may be there was no such distinction then in them and they were accepted as part of the same language.
+Sohail Hashmi’s take on the language of Delhi is interesting because you would always be yourself at a loss when you have to answer what is the native language of Delhi.
+It is through this reading that I came to know how Urdu originated as a language in the army camps of Delhi.
+And that it was originally called Hindavi.
+He quotes examples from literature where poets and authors have used many dialects as we know them today into their writing.
+Indicating that maybe there was no such distinction then in them.
+And they were accepted as part of the same language.
 He then talks about the language of the court and language of the people.

-A light and interesting take on various angles of Delhi both past and present.
+Celebrating Delhi is a light book.
+And has an interesting take on various angles of Delhi both past and present.
 I would recommend it to anyone interested in reading about Delhi.